SkeltonThatcher/run-book-template/run-book-template.md

 > How is configuration managed for the system?

-_(e.g. CloudInit bootstraps the installation of Puppet - Puppet then drives all system and application level configuration except for the XYZ service which is configured via files in Subversion)_
+_(e.g. CloudInit bootstraps the installation of Puppet - Puppet then drives all system and application level configuration except for the XYZ service which is configured via `App.config` files in Subversion)_

 ###Secrets management###